 Is it harder to lose weight after your 2nd baby?

-Just remember “this too shall pass” and while it can feel like your weight loss progress is slow, and there is no time for mama, just keep making small, sustainable healthy changes – that means healthier food choices and more incidental exercise, and your weight loss will come.
+Of course, not all women have the same experience of losing weight quickly after their 2nd baby.
+A number of mums joined our program because they found it tricky to lose their weight after baby number two, mainly because their regular exercise plans have been disrupted, and the battle to get enough sleep begins all over again.
+Just remember “this too shall pass” and while it can feel like your weight loss progress is slow, and there isn’t any time for mama, just focus on making small, sustainable healthy changes – like healthier food choices and more incidental exercise, and your post-baby weight loss will come.

-Does your body change more after your second pregnancy?
+Does your body shape & weight change more after your second pregnancy?

 The good news is that, even if you’re feeling like your progress is slow after your second or third baby, you will get there, you just need to be patient with yourself.

-How do I know if I am activating my muscles correctly?
+How do I know if I am activating my pelvic floor muscles correctly?

 - Picture the muscles of the pelvic floor as a muscular sling running from your tailbone to your pubic bone.